gryf/vimwiki2html/README.rst

    # Note: relative path is counted using config file, so it's better to stick
    # with absolute one
-   root = "relative or absolute path to the vimwiki root path"
+   path = "relative or absolute path to the vimwiki root path"
    # Note: relative path will need to have passed wiki-root somehow
-   template = "relative or absolute path to the default template file" css = "relative or absolute path to the css stylesheet"
+   template_default = "relative or absolute path to the default template file" css_name = "relative or absolute path to the css stylesheet" path_html = ''
+   # Main file.
+Usually index.
+If no other index is found, it will be renamed
+   # to index anyway.
+   index = 'index'
+   # Extension for wiki files
+   ext = '.wiki'
+   # Path to templates.
+If not specified, will be deducted from the wiki path
+   # and defaults to 'templates' directory within
+   template_path = None  # '~/vimwiki/templates/'
+   # Default template without extension.
+   template_default = 'default'
+   # Default template extension.
+   template_ext = '.tpl'

 change with desired values and write under ``$XDG_CONFIG_HOME/vw2html.toml``.

+As for css file, there is default one which comes with VimWiki and is located in `vimwiki/autoload/vimwiki/style.css` although due to different way and locations of installing vim plugins, it will be specifically set either in config file, or passed to the ``vw2html`` command via ``-s`` parameter.

 Conversion state
 ----------------